Survey says: Big dog breeds more popular than small pups

 And here’s what the study found:

 Now, on to what you want to know.
 Why are larger dogs the chosen ones?
-It could be because big dog breeds most often are the calmest dog breeds and make excellent therapy dogs.
+It could be because big dog breeds are often the calmest and make excellent companion dogs.

 If you’re considering buying or adopting a dog in the future, here are some things to consider.